List of Pakistan Super League bowling records

 Pakistan Super League is a professional Twenty20 cricket league, which is operated by Pakistan Cricket Board.
-It is contested between six franchises comprising cricketers from Pakistan and around the world.
+It is contested by six franchises comprising cricketers from Pakistan and around the world.

 In cricket, a dismissal occurs when the batsman is out (also known as the fielding side taking a wicket and/or the batting side losing a wicket).
 At this point a batsman must discontinue batting and leave the field permanently for the innings.

-Key

 Five-wicket hauls

 In cricket, a five-wicket haul (also known as a "five-for" or "fifer") refers to a bowler taking five or more wickets in a single innings.
 This is regarded as a notable achievement.

 Hat-tricks

 In cricket, a hat-trick occurs in when a bowler dismisses three batsmen with consecutive deliveries.